MAJOR MAKEOVERS - Licensed TGC079079 & Insured General Contractor

 The travertine was sealed twice as this material is very porous and can get stained even by the grouting process (especially by dark grout colors) if left unsealed.
 Here's a closeup on the shower shelves and you can also see the natural variety of 'imperfections'/small holes throughout the travertine tile that get filled with grout.

-This may very well be the smallest backsplash tile installation area we've ever done in 15+ years.
-It's slightly wider than the cooktop and is made to perfectly fit between the cabinets.
+This may very well be the smallest backsplash tile installation area we've ever done.
+It's slightly wider than the cooktop and it's made to perfectly fit between the cabinets.
 The white round border tile runs on both sides to finish/cover the tile edges and is cut at a 45 degree angle at the top where it turns and a small piece fits by the range hood on both sides.

-The tile is a very wavy gray surface and measures at around 4 x 12 per full piece and it's installed in a brick layout centered in between the white tile frame/border.
+The tile is a very wavy gray surface and measures at around 4 x 12 per full piece and it's installed in a brick layout centered in between the white tile frame.